thofisch/doc-api/docs/api-design.md

 The API Guild drafted and owns this document.

 The list of status code that can be omitted from API specifications includes but is not limited to:

 401 Unauthorized
 403 Forbidden
 404 Not Found unless it has some additional semantics 405 Method Not Allowed
 406 Not Acceptable
 408 Request Timeout
 413 Payload Too Large
 414 URI Too Long
 415 Unsupported Media Type
 500 Internal Server Error
 503 Service Unavailable

 ### MUST: Provide Online Access to OpenAPI Reference Definition

+## MUST: Use REST Maturity Level 2

+We strive for a good implementation of REST Maturity Level 2 as it enables us to build resource-oriented APIs that make full use of HTTP verbs and status codes.
+You can see this expressed by many rules throughout these guidelines, e.g.:

+Avoid Actions — Think About Resources
+Keep URLs Verb-Free
+Use HTTP Methods Correctly
+Use Meaningful HTTP Status Codes
+Although this is not HATEOAS, it should not prevent you from designing proper link relationships in your APIs as stated in rules below.

+### MAY: Use REST Maturity Level 3 - HATEOAS

+We do not generally recommend to implement REST Maturity Level 3.
+HATEOAS comes with additional API complexity without real value in our SOA context where client and server interact via REST APIs and provide complex business functions as part of our e-commerce SaaS platform.

+Our major concerns regarding the promised advantages of HATEOAS (see also RESTistential Crisis over Hypermedia APIs, Why I Hate HATEOAS and others):

+We follow the API First principle with APIs explicitly defined outside the code with standard specification language.
+HATEOAS does not really add value for SOA client engineers in terms of API self-descriptiveness: a client engineer finds necessary links and usage description (depending on resource state) in the API reference definition anyway.
+Generic HATEOAS clients which need no prior knowledge about APIs and explore API capabilities based on hypermedia information provided, is a theoretical concept that we haven't seen working in practise and does not fit to our SOA set-up.
+The OpenAPI description format (and tooling based on OpenAPI) doesn't provide sufficient support for HATEOAS either.
+In practice relevant HATEOAS approximations (e.g. following specifications like HAL or JSON API) support API navigation by abstracting from URL endpoint and HTTP method aspects via link types.
+So, Hypermedia does not prevent clients from required manual changes when domain model changes over time.
+Hypermedia make sense for humans, less for SOA machine clients.
+We would expect use cases where it may provide value more likely in the frontend and human facing service domain.
+Hypermedia does not prevent API clients to implement shortcuts and directly target resources without 'discovering' them However, we do not forbid HATEOAS; you could use it, if you checked its limitations and still see clear value for your usage scenario that justifies its additional complexity.
+If you use HATEOAS please share experience and present your findings in the API Guild [internal link].

 ## Dog-food your own API